atulvarshneya/quantum-computing/README.md

 -------------------
 A number of utility functions to manipulate gates - combine sequentially applied, or parallelly applied gates into a single gate, check for unitarity, inverse.

 Easy to follow documentation with tutorial introduction.
-See qcsim-doc.txt (https://raw.githubusercontent.com/atulvarshneya/quantum-computing/master/qcsim-doc.txt).
+See qsim-doc.txt (https://raw.githubusercontent.com/atulvarshneya/quantum-computing/master/qsim-doc.txt).

-Code for [automated] regression tests also serves as examples to quickly learn qcsim.
+Code for [automated] regression tests also serves as examples to quickly learn qsim.